 key specs: 237ml / 8oz | NPK ratio: 1-1-1 | plant-based, vegan, and urea free

 The Grow Co.
 Organic Indoor Plant Food is a well-rounded all purpose fertilizer made for all indoor plants, succulents, and cacti.
 It contains safe, all-natural organic ingredients that are sure to keep your plants not only fed and healthy but also looking their best.
 The nutrient-rich formula promotes healthy plant growth and leaves your indoor garden looking lush and green.
-Plus it contains essential macro and micronutrients including nitrogen, potassium, calcium, iron, sulfur, among others.
+Plus it contains essential macro and micronutrients including nitrogen, potassium, calcium, iron, and sulfur, among others.